willkg/crashstats-tools/README.rst

      python setup.py sdist bdist_wheel

-   Make sure to use Python 3 with an updates ``requirements-dev.txt``.
+   Make sure to use Python 3 with dev requirements installed.

 7. Upload to PyPI::